Skip to main content

 VaccineCOVID booster, annual flu shot

-Medication takenOne-time record that you took something
+Medication takenSpecific log that you took something

 MeasurementBlood pressure 120/80, glucose 95

-NoteFree-form observation about your health
+NoteFree observation about your health

 Activities can have a numeric value (for measurements), link to a condition or episode, and schedule a reminder if it's a future appointment.